hari-p8-io/clearpathgateway/services/fast-router-service/README-LOCAL.md

 This guide documents how to build, run, and validate the `fast-router-service` locally.
 It includes infra setup, ports, commands, message flow, validation/transformation details, and troubleshooting.

 ## What this service does
-- Consumes ISO 20022 payment XML from ActiveMQ queue `payment.inbound`.
+- Consume ISO 20022 payment XML from ActiveMQ queue `payment.inbound`.
-- Detects message type (e.g., pacs.008.001.13, pacs.003.001.11, pacs.007.001.13, camt.056.001.11).
+- Detect the message type (e.g., pacs.008.001.13, pacs.003.001.11, pacs.007.001.13, camt.056.001.11).
-- Validates the XML against the corresponding XSD.
+- Validate the XML against the corresponding XSD.
-- Transforms valid XML into a unified JSON format.
+- Transform valid XML into a unified JSON format.
-- Publishes transformed JSON to Kafka topic `payment-messages`.
+- Publish transformed JSON to Kafka topic `payment-messages`.
-- On failure, publishes original XML to Kafka topic `exception-queue`.
+- On failure, publish original XML to Kafka topic `exception-queue`.
-- Persists an inbound “message safe store” record in Spanner (emulator locally) with status transitions: RECEIVED → VALIDATED → PUBLISHED, or ERROR.
+- Persist an inbound message safe store record in Spanner (emulator locally) with status transitions: RECEIVED → VALIDATED → PUBLISHED, or ERROR.
-- Generates a PUID for each message: 16 chars = "G3I" + `yymmdd` + 7 digits.
+- Generate a PUID for each message: 16 chars = "G3I" + `yymmdd` + 7 digits.

 ## Repo and paths
 You can work from the repository root.
 For portability, use repo-relative paths or set an env var: